 When a person has more than one missing tooth, other methods of tooth replacement may not be able to permanently correct the problem.
 The old crown and bridge method of replacement needs the support of other natural teeth, which may not be possible due to the position of the missing teeth.
 However, with implant bridges, one can easily replace multiple missing teeth anywhere in the mouth.
 This allows the implant dentist to restore the patient’s smile and function where they might have been unable to otherwise.

-All-on-4 is the name of a revolutionary treatment that is used to replace an entire arch of teeth, either upper or lower, with a natural looking denture that is securely anchored on four dental implants.
+All-on-4 dental implants is the name of a revolutionary treatment that is used to replace an entire arch of teeth, either upper or lower, with a natural looking denture that is securely anchored on four dental implants.
 The loss of teeth and resultant jawbone deterioration accounts for the hollow look that is common for people with missing teeth.
 The “caved in” appearance and wrinkling of the lips is virtually eliminated with an All-on-4 dental implant.
 You will instantly look younger and healthier.

 Denture stabilization with mini-implants